Saint Thomas Christians: Socio-cultural and religious identity

-Saint Thomas Christians typically followed the social customs of their Hindu neighbors, and the vestiges of Hindu symbolism could be seen in their devotional practices.
-Social sins like Untouchability entered their practices and the Synod of Diamper abolished it.
-The rituals related to birth, marriage, pregnancy, death etc. were also largely adapted from Hindu religious practices.
-Now also, tying Minnu, a Hindu symbol of marriage is the most important rite in the Christian marriages too.
-In 1519, a Portuguese traveler Duarte Barbosa on his visit to Malabar commented on the practice of Saint Thomas Christian priests using Kudumi similar to that of Hindus, in his manuscript "Book of Duarte Barbosa".
+Saint Thomas Christians typically follow the social customs of their Hindu neighbours, and their devotional practices can show the vestiges of Hindu symbolism.
+Social sins like untouchability entered their practices, and the Synod of Diamper abolished it.
+The sacraments related to birth, marriage, pregnancy, death, etc., also adapted nuances from Hindu religious practices.
+Even today, tying Minnu, a Hindu symbol of marriage, is the most important rite in Christian marriages.
+In 1519, Portuguese traveler Duarte Barbosa, on his visit to Malabar, commented on the practice of Saint Thomas Christian priests using Kudumi similar to that of Hindus in his manuscript Book of Duarte Barbosa.

-In the social stratification of medieval Malabar, Saint Thomas Christians succeeded in relating their social status with that of upper-caste Hindus on account of their numerical strength and influence and observance of many Brahmin and upper caste customs.
-In the 13th and 14th centuries, many Saint Thomas Christians were involved in the pepper trade for the local rulers and many were appointed as port revenue officers.
+In the social stratification of medieval Malabar, Saint Thomas Christians succeeded in relating their social status with that of upper-caste Hindus on account of their numerical strength and influence, and observance of many Brahmin and upper caste customs.
+In the 13th and 14th centuries, many Saint Thomas Christians were involved in the pepper trade for the local rulers, and many were appointed as port revenue officers.
 The local rulers rewarded them with grants of land and many other privileges.
 With growing numerical strength, a large number of Saint Thomas Christians settled in the inland pepper-growing regions.
-They had the right to recruit and train soldiers and Christian trainers were given with the honorary title "Panikkar" like their Nair counterparts.
-They were also entitled with the privilege to collect the tax, and the tax-collectors were honored with the title "Tharakan".
+They had the right to recruit and train soldiers, and Christian trainers were given the honorary title Panikkar like their Nair counterparts.
+They were also entitled to collect the tax, and the tax collectors were honored with the title Tharakan.